ShvenLyons/Secure-Architecture/README.md

 # Abstract

 This repository contains several modules for exploring vulnerabilities in the MAVLink protocol, cryptographic efficiency, and intrusion detection at the packet level.
-It also includes UAV attack simulation code.

-## ！！！ Disclaimer ！！！
 Do not use the provided code in any real-world environment without proper authorization.

 ---